verhneudinec/flutter_drag_and_drop_lists/README.md

 - Can be used in slivers
 - Prevent individual lists/elements from being able to be dragged
 - Easy to extend with custom layouts
+- **Two-phase building for horizontal lists** - automatically measures all list heights to find the maximum

 <p>
 <img src="https://raw.githubusercontent.com/philip-brink/DragAndDropLists/master/readme_images/basic.gif" width="180" title="Basic" alt="Basic list">